Palladian architecture: Palladio's architecture

 Andrea Palladio was born in Padua in 1508, the son of a stonemason.
 He was inspired by Roman buildings, the writings of Vitruvius (80 BC), and his immediate predecessors Donato Bramante and Raphael.
-Palladio aspired to an architectural style that utilised symmetry and proportion to emulate the grandeur of classical buildings.
-His surviving buildings are in Venice, Veneto region, and Vicenza, and include villas and churches such as the Basilica del Redentore in Venice.
+Palladio aspired to an architectural style that used symmetry and proportion to emulate the grandeur of classical buildings.
+His surviving buildings are in Venice, the Veneto region, and Vicenza, and include villas and churches such as the Basilica del Redentore in Venice.
 Palladio's architectural treatises follow the approach defined by Vitruvius and his 15th-century disciple Leon Battista Alberti, who adhered to principles of classical Roman architecture based on mathematical proportions rather than the ornamental style of the Renaissance.
 Palladio recorded and publicised his work in the 1570 four-volume illustrated study, I quattro libri dell'architettura (The Four Books of Architecture).

 Palladio's villas are designed to fit with their setting.
 If on a hill, such as Villa Almerico Capra Valmarana (Villa Capra, or La Rotonda), façades were of equal value so that occupants could enjoy views in all directions.
 Porticos were built on all sides to enable the residents to appreciate the countryside while remaining protected from the sun.
 Palladio sometimes used a loggia as an alternative to the portico.
 This is most simply described as a recessed portico, or an internal single storey room with pierced walls that are open to the elements.
 Occasionally a loggia would be placed at second floor level over the top of another loggia, creating what was known as a double loggia.
 Loggias were sometimes given significance in a façade by being surmounted by a pediment.
 Villa Godi's focal point is a loggia rather than a portico, with loggias terminating each end of the main building.